dotnet/AspNetCore.Docs/aspnet/web-api/overview/security/individual-accounts-in-web-api.md

 Here are the main application classes that implement these features:

-- `AccountControlle` r.
+- `AccountController`.
 Provides a Web API endpoint for managing user accounts.
 The `Register` action is the only one that we used in this tutorial.
 Other methods on the class support password reset, social logins, and other functionality.
 - `ApplicationUser`, defined in /Models/IdentityModels.cs.
 This class is the EF model for user accounts in the membership database.
 - `ApplicationUserManager`, defined in /App\_Start/IdentityConfig.cs This class derives from [UserManager](https://msdn.microsoft.com/en-us/library/dn613290.aspx) and performs operations on user accounts, such as creating a new user, verifying passwords, and so forth, and automatically persists changes to the database.
 - `ApplicationOAuthProvider`.
 This object plugs into the OWIN middleware, and processes events raised by the middleware.
 It derives from [OAuthAuthorizationServerProvider](https://msdn.microsoft.com/en-us/library/microsoft.owin.security.oauth.oauthauthorizationserverprovider.aspx).